deanshelton913/BananaFork/README.md

 ## Description

 BananaFork is a lightweight wrapper of the NodeJS cluster module.
 It's also tiny!!
+(18.6 kB)

 Just define 3 things: